goncalves-lab/waddR/README.md

-# Statistical Test for Detecting Differential Distributions Based on the Wasserstein Metric
+# Statistical tests for detecting differential distributions based on the 2-Wasserstein distance

-`waddR` is an R package that provides statistical tests based on the 2-Wasserstein distance for detecting and characterizing differences between two distributions given in the form of samples.
+The `waddR` package offers statistical tests based on the 2-Wasserstein distance for detecting and characterizing differences between two distributions given in the form of samples.
 Functions for calculating the 2-Wasserstein distance and testing for differential distributions are provided, as well as specifically tailored test for differential expression in single-cell RNA sequencing data.

 The package provides tools to address the following tasks:
 1. Computation of the 2-Wasserstein distance